data-preservation-programs/ValidationBot/README.md

 ## Trust Manager

-The trust manager connects the Auditor and Observer and shares "trusted peers" so that the Observers and Auditors can coordinate against the Database and Web3Storage to resolve difference between a miners database CID and the miner's Web3Storage Root CID.
+The trust manager connects the Auditor and Observer, sharing "trusted peers" so that the Observers and Auditors can coordinate against the Database and Web3Storage to resolve difference between a miners database CID and the miner's Web3Storage Root CID.

 ## Observer